freealise/fretboard/README.md

 folding resonator ?
 microtonal frets from chinese mat
 pickup / sustainer (https://www.instructables.com/Infinite-Guitar-Sustainer/, or order thin pickups from the US ?)
+wind all strings with thread or thin wire and bow with pick along the string
+wind a curved hairpin with thread or string and use as guitar bow
-violin bow hair on surface of curved stripe of tinfoil or bamboo attached with hairpins and stretched to loop in the shape of bow -> universal bow for guitar and violin
+violin bow hair or wound string along surface of curved stripe of tinfoil or bamboo attached with hairpins and stretched to loop in the shape of bow -> universal bow for guitar and violin

 ### Variant:
 ends of strings go through a tube at the bottom like cello end pin, with pitch pedals for each string (aligned to both sides of feet and knees)